 The BCR at Nationwide Children's Hospital is composed of six primary workgroups: Clinical Outreach, Logistics, Histology, Pathology and Virtual Microscopy, Molecular, and Informatics.
 This subdivision of workgroups creates a modular system which allows the BCR flexibility and variety in the functions it performs for any contracting group.
 The workgroups operate independently and cooperatively to achieve project goals, depending on the needs of a project.

 Clinical Outreach works with study-specific groups to identify the acceptance criteria for each disease/tumor category and what clinical data elements should be collected.
-This group then trains new Tissue Source Sites (TSS) on guidelines for submission of specimens and clinical data.
-Clinical Outreach maintains a customer-service based working relationship with eachTSS to coordinate safe and timely receipt of specimens and clinical data.
+This group then trains new Tissue Source Sites (TSS) on guidelines for submission of specimens and/or clinical data.
+Clinical Outreach maintains a customer-service based working relationship with each TSS to coordinate safe and timely receipt of specimens and clinical data.
 This relationship allows quick resolution to questions or problems while maintaining the highest integrity of specimens and clinical data received.

 The Logistics team performs the biorepository functions of the BCR.
-This includes the in-bound shipment and accessioning of patient samples, and out-bound shipment of DNA, RNA, and tissue for molecular and proteomic analyses.
+This includes the in-bound shipment and accessioning of patient samples and out-bound shipment of DNA, RNA, and tissue for molecular and proteomic analyses.
 Logistics also maintains short-term storage of specimens during the qualification process, as well as long-term storage using best practices.

 Histology functions are performed by histotechnicians.
 The histotechs are responsible for sectioning samples and staining slides for pathology review of in accordance with CAP/Clinical Laboratory Improvement Amendments (CLIA) guidelines.